gbmor/getwtxt-ng/README.md

 ### twtxt registry

+This is not ready for production use yet.

 [twtxt](https://github.com/buckket/twtxt) is a decentralized microblogging platform for hackers based on text files.
 The user is "followed" and "mentioned" by referencing the URL to their `twtxt.txt` file and a nickname.